 We are consistently seeking to identify innovative solutions in the design and delivery of its services.
 This can include consideration of partnership working opportunities with public bodies and local agencies, including identification of shared service opportunities.
-These have been fully considered during 2020-21 as they have arisen.
+These have been fully considered during 2021-22 as they have arisen.

 We have a robust Working in Partnership Framework in place, acting as the central point of reference in developing new partnerships, linking the formation of new opportunities to the delivery of our Corporate Plan objectives.
-The framework was reviewed in 2020-21 to account for the inclusion of a number of key governance controls including; revising the financial threshold for a significant partnership to £50,000 and ensuring the council's revised equalities objectives and climate change commitment form key considerations in the evaluation of any partnership arrangement.
-The new framework will be presented to Full Council for adoption in 2021-22.
+The latest review of the framework accounted for the inclusion of a number of key governance controls including; revising the financial threshold for a significant partnership to £50,000 and ensuring the council's revised equalities objectives and climate change commitment form key considerations in the evaluation of any partnership arrangement.
+The new framework was presented to Full Council for adoption in 2021-22.

-In support of the framework, as in previous years a comprehensive review of the council's Corporate Register of Partnerships was undertaken in 2020-21 to ensure all relevant partnerships are included and demonstrate their continued effectiveness, value for money and alignment to the council's corporate objectives.
+In support of the framework, as in previous years a comprehensive review of the council's Corporate Register of Partnerships was undertaken in 2021-22 to ensure all relevant partnerships are included and demonstrate their continued effectiveness, value for money and alignment to the council's corporate objectives.

-Outside of formal established partnerships, we reviewed our support for local community groups and stakeholders in 2021.
-The Covid-19 pandemic raised awareness of the level of critical support being delivered across Gravesham by the voluntary sector and, following the review, a series of 12-month funded Service Level Agreements were awarded.
+Outside of formal established partnerships, the council undertook a review of its support for local community groups and stakeholders in 2021-22.
+Following an evaluation of the emerging needs across Gravesham and considering the council's position as recovery from the pandemic evolves, a series of 12-month funded Service Level Agreements were awarded.
 This new approach to local community groups was endorsed by the Community and Leisure Cabinet Committee.